Meena Khan

-Meena Khan Afridi is a Pakistani politician from the Peshawar District.
+Meena Khan Afridi (born 31 December 1990) is a Pakistani politician from the Peshawar District.
 He served as the Provincial Minister of Higher Education, Archives and Libraries for Khyber Pakhtunkhwa from 7 March 2024 to 13 August 2025.
 He has also been a member of the Provincial Assembly of Khyber Pakhtunkhwa from the Pakistan Tehreek-e-Insaf since 29 February 2024.

 Early life and education

 He was born on 31 December 1990 and holds a Bachelor of Science (B.S) Economics Degree from the University of Peshawar.

 Political career

 He contested the 2024 Khyber Pakhtunkhwa provincial election as a Pakistan Tehreek-e-Insaf/Independent candidate from PK-83 Peshawar-XII.
 He was elected member and secured 38,117 votes while the runner-up was Samar Haroon Bilour of Awami National Party who secured 33,500 votes.
 He was then inducted into the Gandapur ministry as Provincial Minister of Higher Education, Archives and Libraries for Khyber Pakhtunkhwa on 7 March 2024.
 As minister, a notification by the University of Peshawar to Meena Khan caused controversy.